Kim hits the road in Hanoi ahead of Trump nuclear summit

 The US president again dangled the carrot of economic progress for North Korea if it gives up its nuclear programme.

-"With complete Denuclearisation, North Korea will rapidly become an Economic Powerhouse," tweeted Trump.
+"With complete Denuclearization, North Korea will rapidly become an Economic Powerhouse," tweeted Trump.
 "Without it, just more of the same."

 "Chairman Kim will make a wise decision!"